Reviewed by: Brandon Brown

-A lack of upkeep can also have a negative effect on your home appraisal and overall home value.
+A lack of upkeep can also have a negative effect on the overall appraisal process, thus contributing to a lower evaluation of your home.
 Paint peeling from the walls, missing doorknobs, and a leaky faucet don’t necessarily equate to bad quality, but they do point to poor maintenance.

 Age does matter when it comes to appraisals, but it can get a little complex.
 Newer isn’t necessarily better or more valuable.
 Older homes that have been well-maintained or updated can come with a high appraisal, especially if they are located in historic districts.
 Newer homes are less likely to have major issues or repairs, making them a lower risk for buyers.